Benefits of WIL

 Industry and community partners benefit by having access to the energy, knowledge and skills of the University and its students, as well as opportunities to build networks with potential future employees.
 Other benefits include:

 - having a resource to do real projects;

 - providing staff development opportunities that come from mentoring/coaching students; and

 - making links and networks with RMIT.

 RMIT’s reputation and staff benefit through building ties with professional practitioners and organisations which can provide opportunities to extend to research activities, consultancy work and other new relationships.
-WIL practitioner, academics and teachers also benefit by:
+WIL practitioners, academics and teachers also benefit by:

 - developing strong industry networks that can provide up-to-date industry-related knowledge (impacting on curriculum development and assessment);

-- seeing students’ knowledge and skills develop and helping them discover how they learn through work experience; and
+- seeing students’ knowledge and skills further develop and helping them discover how they learn through work experience; and

 - many of our alumni stay involved with the university by providing engaged learning opportunities, projects and placements for our students.